 ||— Single Occupancy with private bath (very limited availability)

 All prices are in US Dollars (USD)

 COST INCLUDES: All retreat activities, 7 nights/7 days accommodations, three meals daily & snack.
 We are happy to arrange a roommate for you.
 The space at Blue Osa is limited so it is very difficult for us to accommodate single room occupancy.
-However, you are welcome to put in a request for a single room. *as of 12/2 we only have one room available this could be a single or double room.
+However, you are welcome to put in a request for a single room. *as of December 23rd we only have two spaces left.

 NOT INCLUDED: Flights between home and Costa Rica, optional excursions, airport transfers ($40 round trip), tips for Blue Osa staff, items of a personal nature, alcoholic beverages, departure tax ($32).